opensearch-project/remote-vector-index-builder/DEVELOPER_GUIDE.md

 ## Provisioning an instance for development

-A NVIDIA GPU powered machine with CUDA Toolkit installed is required to build a Faiss base Image and to run the Docker images to build an index.
+A NVIDIA GPU powered machine with CUDA Toolkit installed is required to build a Faiss base image and to run the Docker images to build an index.

-Typically an [EC2 G5](https://aws.amazon.com/ec2/instance-types/g5/) 2xlarge instance running a Deep Learning OSS Nvidia Driver AMI, with Docker CLI installed is recommended for development use.
+Typically an [EC2 G5](https://aws.amazon.com/ec2/instance-types/g5/) 2xlarge instance running a Deep Learning OSS Nvidia Driver AMI with Docker CLI installed is recommended for development use.

 [Setup an EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)